ocaml/dune/doc/concepts.rst

 Given two rules that are independent, dune will assume that there associated action can be run concurrently.
 Two rules are considered independent if none of them depend on the other, either directly or through a chain of dependencies.
-This basic assumption allows to parallelize the build.
+This basic assumption allows dune to parallelize the build.

 However, it is sometimes the case that two independent rules cannot be